pinot-contrib/pinot-docs/users/user-guide-query/multi-stage-query/operator-types/mailbox-receive.md

 ### upstreamWaitMs
 Type: Long

-How much time this operator have been blocked waiting for more data to be sent by the upstream (send) operator.
+How much time this operator has been blocked waiting for more data to be sent by the upstream (send) operator.
 A high number here indicates that the upstream operator is slow and may be a bottleneck.
 For example, blocking operators like aggregations, sorts, joins or window functions require all the data to be received before they can start emitting a result, so having them as upstream operators of a mailbox receive operator can lead to